-- The school will accept up to 30 external students into the Sixth Form. - Students must be between the ages of 16 and 18 on the 1st September to be considered for a place at the school as a Year 12 student. - The minimum academic criteria for all students for Level 3 courses is at least 5 GCSEs Grade 9-4 and above; or Grade 5 and above for A Level subjects - Students with less than this requirement will be directed towards Level 2 courses.
-In this case a minimum of Grade 3 is required for both English Language and mathematics GCSEs - Students are offered a place but are not guaranteed a specific programme of study - If oversubscribed with external applicants, priority will be given to: - Children looked after or previously looked after - · Children with siblings at the school - Children living nearest the school
+- The Published Admission Number (PAN) for the Sixth Form is 30 for external students. - The minimum academic criteria for all students is, for Level 3 courses at least 5 GCSEs Grade 9-4 and above; or Grade 5 and above for subjects students wish to study at Level 3. - Students with less than this requirement will be directed towards Level 2 courses. - If oversubscribed with external applicants, priority will be given to: - Children with an Education, Health & Care Plan (EHCP) - Children Looked After or Previously Looked After - Children with siblings at the school - Children living nearest the school

 If there is a tie break with two children living identical distances both will be admitted.
-If the school is oversubscribed, priority will first be given to: Children looked after or previously looked after.